Nathan-303/PRAWNS/README.md

 0.0.3

   Port decile_vs_emission_by_variable into the package
-    Can be a flat migration, this function already works
+    Should be a flat migration but things are weird, idk why, but writing this it might be the geom column

 0.1.0